Lois has over ten years' experience in the home/herbal remedy field. She seeks to inform her readers and help them save money.

 Morel is rich in vitamin D. We need this for strong and healthy bones.
 When we do not have enough calcium in our daily diets, vitamin D helps make up for what we are not getting.
 Not only for healthy bones and preventing osteoporosis, but Vitamin D is also excellent for:

 - Lowering Blood Pressure

 - Relieving Symptoms of Respiratory Diseases

 Morel mushrooms are a natural pain reliever because of their anti-inflammatory properties.
-By eating these mushrooms you can find quick relief from pain of:
+Eating these mushrooms may help reduce pain associated with inflammatory conditions such as:

 - Menstrual Cramps

 - Muscle Spasms